|

 could not see it clearly.

-"Eowyn!" he cried, climbing up the stairs, "Eowyn!"
+"Eowyn!" he cried, climbing the stairs.
+"Eowyn!"

-Prince Imrahil led his friends, plus Eofred and Master Dínendal,
+Prince Imrahil led his friends, plus Eofred, and Master Dínendal,

 who had insisted on accompanying Legolas, outside the city walls